SESYNC-ci/sesync-ci.github.io/faq/_posts/2021-09-09-why-is-R-not-found.md

   - R
 ---

-If you trying to run R from the terminal or a Slurm job, and you see this scary-looking message,
+If you trying to run R from the terminal, and you see this scary-looking message,

 ```
 [jdoe@sesync.org@sshgw00 ~]$ R